Inside Sales Representative Resume Example

 Let’s break down which skills matter most for sales support specialists.
 I’ll cover both the technical abilities and the people skills that help you stand out.

-If you’re in sales support, hard skills make your resume stand out.
+If you’re in sales support, hard skills make your resume stand out—skills you can also emphasize in a technical support cover letter.
 These are your technical abilities-stuff like CRM software, data analysis, and contract management.

 I focus on showing my experience with tools like Salesforce or HubSpot.
 Around 70% of sales teams use a CRM, so knowing these systems matters a lot.